-If H. pylori bacteria are causing the ulcer, your doctor will probably try to fight it by what’s called “triple therapy.”
-This is a combination of 2 antibiotics plus bismuth subsalicylate (such as Pepto-Bismol).
-H pylori can be stubborn, so be sure to take the entire course of medicine you’ve been prescribed.
+If you have H. pylori, your doctor will treat the infection with “triple therapy.”
+This is a combination of 2 antibiotics and bismuth subsalicylate (Pepto-Bismol).
+H pylori can be stubborn.
+Take all your medicine as prescribed.

-Your doctor may also recommend other medicines to neutralize the acid and protect the lining in your stomach.
+Your doctor may recommend medicines to neutralize your stomach acid.
+This will protect the lining in your stomach too.
 These include:

-- Protein pump inhibitors, like esomeprazole (Nexium) or lansoprazole (Prevacid).
+- Protein pump inhibitors.
+This includes esomeprazole (Nexium) or lansoprazole (Prevacid).

-- Histamine receptor blockers, like famotidine (Pepcid) or ranitidine (Zantac).
+- Histamine receptor blockers.
+This includes famotidine (Pepcid) or ranitidine (Zantac).

-If using NSAIDs caused your peptic ulcer and there’s no H. pylori infection, you may need to stop or reduce the amount of NSAIDs you take and switch to another type of medicine for pain.
+If NSAIDs cause your ulcer, you may need to stop or reduce the amount you take.
+You may need to switch to another type of medicine for pain.